Livyatan: Teeth

 The teeth of Livyatan were among the biggest of any animal at over 31 cm in length.

 Unlike the modern sperm whale, Livyatan had functional teeth in both jaws.
-The wearing on the teeth indicates that the teeth sheared past each other while biting down, meaning it could bite off large portions of flesh from its prey.
+The wear on the teeth indicates that the teeth sheared past each other while biting down, meaning it could bite off large portions of flesh from its prey.
 Also, the teeth were deeply embedded into the gums and could interlock, which were adaptations to holding struggling prey.
 None of the teeth of the holotype were complete, and none of the back teeth were well-preserved.
 The lower jaw contained 22 teeth, and the upper jaw contained 18 teeth.
 Unlike other sperm whales with functional teeth in the upper jaw, none of the tooth roots were entirely present in the premaxilla portion of the snout, being at least partially in the maxilla.
 Consequently, its tooth count was lower than those sperm whales, and, aside from the modern dwarf (Kogia sima) and pygmy (K. breviceps) sperm whales, it had the lowest tooth count in the lower jaw of any sperm whale.